nyu-software-engineering/iot-exercise/instructions.md

 ## Requirements

-The system you will build consists of two independent software sub-systems.
+The system you will build consists of two independent software subsystems.
 Both parts of this project must be stored in this "monorepo" - a single version control repository housing multiple independent subsystems of a single software project.

 - client device
 - server